-Affinity Health at Work was founded in 2006 by a multi-award winning team of Occupational Pshychologists, Emma Donaldson-Feilder, Dr Joanna Yarker and Dr Rechel Lewis.
-We have been jined more recently by Kate Godfree and work with a wide network of associates to enable us to resource each project with the right balance of expertise.
+Affinity Health at Work was founded in 2006 by a multi-award winning team of Occupational Psychologists, Emma Donaldson-Feilder, Dr Joanna Yarker and Dr Rachel Lewis.
+We work with a wide network of experts and associates to enable us to resource each project with the right balance of expertise.

 Rachel has worked extensively in the field of resilience, most recently in an ongoing project focused at enhancing resilience in Prison Officers.
 She is passionate about promoting evidence based practice and does this by taking a rigorous approach that builds and gathers both academic research and practitioner expertise.
 She has contributed to the development of guidance materials used within organisations and provided by bodies such as the Chartered Institute of Personnel and Development, ACAS and the Health and Safety Executive, written articles for both peer reviewed academic and trade publications, and co-authored and edited three books, one (written with Emma Donaldson-Feilder and Joanna Yarker) based on their research on ‘Management Competencies for Preventing and Reducing Stress at Work’, which was awarded ‘Practitioner book of the Year’ by the British Psychological Society.
 Alongside her role at Affinity Health at Work, Rachel Lewis is also Associate Professor in Occupational Psychology, and Programme Director for the MSc and Professional Doctorate Programme in Occupational and Business Psychology at Kingston Business School.

-Kate has been a Research Consultant at Affinity Health at work since 2015 and is a PhD student at Kingston University.
+Kate has been working as an associate with Affinity Health at work since 2015 and is a doctoral student at Kingston University.
 Prior to this, Kate studied Psychology at the University of Durham before completing a masters in Developmental Psychopathology and later a masters in Occupational and Organisational Psychology.
-Kate has worked on a variety of projects during her time with Affinity Health at Work, these have included an engagement project, a resilience survey, evaluating the impact of a previous resilience survey, a wellbeing at work project and research into developing managers to manage sustainable employee engagement health and wellbeing.
-Kate is also responsible for organising Affinity’s Research Consortium master-classes.
-Kate’s PhD research focuses on obesity discrimination in the workplace.
+Kate has worked on a variety of projects during her time with Affinity Health at Work, these have included an engagement project, a resilience survey, evaluating the impact of a previous resilience survey, a wellbeing at work project, research into developing managers to manage sustainable employee engagement health and wellbeing and an evaluation of a corporate Fitbit challenge.
+Kate is also responsible for organising Affinity’s Research Consortium master-classes and managing Affinity's social media.
+Kate’s PhD research focuses on obesity stigma in the workplace.
 Kate aims to have a tangible impact on health and wellbeing in the workplace using an evidence-based approach.